-Water undertakers must not unduly discriminate when granting access, which means that like situations, will be treated consistently.
-Thames Water has a duty to operate the Supply System effectively and without undue discrimination.
+Water undertakers must not unduly discriminate nor show undue preference when granting access, which means that like situations, will be treated consistently.
+Thames Water has a duty to operate the Supply System effectively and without undue discrimination or undue preference.